klharp/Plotly-Dashboard-Bellybutton-Diversity/README.md

 D3, Plotly, Javascript, HTML, and CSS were used in this exercise.

-The final app can be viewed at: <--add web site here when done-->
+The final app can be viewed at: https://klharp.github.io/plotly-challenge/

   ![Dashboard](Images/dashboard.png)